Security

 - Keep the cache directory writable only by the application user: chmod 700 /var/cache/myapp

-- Avoid the disk backend in multi-tenant environments
+- Avoid the disk backend in multi-tenant environments when filesystem trust is unclear

 Pickle serialization